Twostap/rxstring/README.md

 Results are combined into a single search string that can be used to search bibliographic databases.

-*Searching MeSH, RXNorm, Wikidata, PubChem, and DrugBank for Drug Terms:
+*Searching MeSH, RXNorm, Wikidata, PubChem, DrugBank, and LCSH for Drug Terms:

 1. Enter a drug term in the space provided.
 2. Select the sources you would like to search.